PEARL-code/PEARL-code.github.io/index.md

             <b>P</b>arallel sp<b>E</b>culative decoding with <b>A</b>daptive d<b>R</b>aft <b>L</b>ength (<b>PEARL</b>).
             Specifically, PEARL proposes <i>pre-verify</i> to verify the first draft token in advance during the drafting phase, and <i>post-verify</i> to generate more draft tokens during the verification phase.
 PEARL parallels the drafting phase and the verification phase via applying the two strategies, and achieves adaptive draft length for different scenarios, which effectively alleviates the mutual waiting problem.
-Moreover, we theoretically demonstrate that the mean accepted tokens of PEARL is more than existing <i>draft-then-verify</i> works.
 Experiments on various text generation benchmarks demonstrate the effectiveness of our PEARL, leading to a superior speedup performance up to <b>3.79$\times$</b> and <b>1.52$\times$</b>, compared to auto-regressive decoding and vanilla speculative decoding, respectively.
         </div>
     </div>